ShankarPushkar/spring-boot-tasks/README.md

 9. Create another service implementation TrackDummyServiceImpl.
 Use @Primary and
    @Qualifier annotations to specify which implementation to use.

-10.Use @Profile to run the application with the existing service implementation, and the new TrackDummyServiceImpl implementation.
+10. Use @Profile to run the application with the existing service implementation, and the new TrackDummyServiceImpl implementation.

-11.Swap in-memory H2 database with MySQL.
+11. Swap in-memory H2 database with MySQL.

-12.Create two additional properties file application-dev.properties that contains configuration for H2 and application-prod.properties that contains configurations for MySQL.
+12. Create two additional properties file application-dev.properties that contains configuration for H2 and application-prod.properties that contains configurations for MySQL.

-13.Use DevTools
+13. Use DevTools

-14.Accutuator
+14. Accutuator